oloapinivad/ece3-postproc/easy2cmor3/README.md

 Metadata, varlist and parameter tables used to cmorize PRIMAVERA data are in the subdirectories.
 Testing indicates 1 month of low-res (T255ORCA1) IFS takes around 35-40 minutes, and 1 year of low-res NEMO takes around 15 minutes.
 For hi-res (T511ORCA025) 1 month IFS takes around 2h30 min hours and NEMO around 1h30.
 However, IFS can be parallized considerably reducing the time (15 minutes with 8 cores at T255).

 2. **/merge_month.sh** : It breaks the directory structure but it concatenates the IFS data into a single one year file using NCO.
+For hi-res it takes about 30 minutes with 24 cores (it can be heavily parallelized)

 3. **./validate.sh** : It uses the Jon Seddon validation tool (that should be installed separately, https://github.com/jonseddon/primavera-val) to check data integrity.
 Best way to install the tool is make use of conda creating an environment called `validate`.
-The command is: '$ conda create -n validate -c conda-forge iris '
+The command is: '$ conda create -n validate -c conda-forge iris '.
+It takes about 1 hour at low-res and 4-5 hours at hi-res (no parallelization is available).

 Finally, Other companion perhaps useful scripts are present:

 - ./check_cmor_files.sh

-It evalutes the difference between the data obtained by the cmorization and the request you made in your varlist.
+It evalutes the difference between the data obtained by the cmorization and the request you made in your varlist

 - ./code_updater.sh

-It is a trivial script aimed at pulling and installing a newer version of the ece2cmor3 tool.
+It is a trivial script aimed at pulling and installing a newer version of the ece2cmor3 tool

 - ./year_looper.sh